akka/akka/akka-docs/src/main/paradox/actors.md

 <a id="deathwatch"></a>
 ### Lifecycle Monitoring aka DeathWatch

-In order to be notified when another actor terminates (i.e. stops permanently, not temporary failure and restart), an actor may register itself for reception of the `Terminated` message dispatched by the other actor upon termination (see @ref:[Stopping Actors](#stopping-actors)).
+To be notified when another actor terminates (i.e., stops permanently, not a temporary failure and restart), an actor may register itself for reception of the `Terminated` message dispatched by the other actor upon termination (see @ref:[Stopping Actors](#stopping-actors)).
 This service is provided by the `DeathWatch` component of the actor system.